Best integration practices

 - Avoid using the 'In Group' operator on large groups

-- Minimize the number of Ors and ensure you still have top level scoping before the Ors
+- Minimize the amount of 'Or' operators used and ensure you still have top-level scoping before using

-- When possible, reduce the number of overall clauses to achieve your objective
+- When possible, reduce the number of overall clauses to achieve your goal

 - When possible, avoid sorting on anything other than core fields such as ID

-- If you want to sort on a custom field it performs best if you are using it in your filters
+- If you want to sort on a custom field, it does best if you're using it in your filters

-- If the query does require search across projects, specify which Project it is looking for.
+- If the query requires search across projects, specify which Project it's looking for

 - When possible, use "Tags" instead of "Keywords" (unless searching for partial text of a string is needed)

-- Don't forget about Azure DevOps Services dashboard charts, as behind each charts are queries (and trending view impact performance the worst).
+- Don't forget about Azure DevOps Services dashboard charts, as behind each chart are queries (and trending view impact performance the worst)